 Parents need to know that Puppy Star Christmas is a holiday-themed Pup Star tale from the folks who created Air Bud.
 It celebrates the marriage of lead Pup Star canine characters, Tiny and P.U.P., and the birth of their three puppies.
-The little heroes (as well as the whole world) are once again threatened by talking-dog villains who set out to ruin Christmas.
+The little heroes (as well as the whole world) are once again threatened by talking-dog villains, who set out to ruin Christmas.
 Like the other films in the franchise, this one features talking dogs, brightly colored silliness, musical production numbers, and slapstick action.
 Kids who are old enough to be comfortable with pratfalls, a gingerbread house briefly catching fire, beloved characters being held captive in a cage made of plastic candy canes, and wild reindeer rides should be OK with the comic violence.
-A reference to reindeer "poop" is about as naughty as it gets, but you can expect some intended-to-be-comic stereotyping (i.e. a Latina nanny, an effeminate staff member, etc.).
+A reference to reindeer poop is about as naughty as it gets, but you can expect some intended-to-be-comic stereotyping (e.g., a Latina nanny, an effeminate staff member, etc.).
 As always, there's a happy ending, with some positive messages about the Christmas spirit, teamwork, and loving families.

 What's the story?

-PUPPY STAR CHRISTMAS opens with the marriage of longtime sweethearts, Tiny (voiced by Kaitlyn Maher) and P.U.P.
+PUPPY STAR CHRISTMAS opens with the marriage of longtime sweethearts Tiny (voiced by Kaitlyn Maher) and P.U.P.
 (Mackenzie Sol), followed some months later by the birth of their three pups, Rose, Charlie, and Cindy.
 The pups are eager, mischievous, and adorable.
 The growing canine family, together with their human family, "Dad" Stephen (David Deluise), "Nanny" Ida (Denisse Ojeda), and young Lou (Makenzie Moss), are getting ready to celebrate their first Christmas together.
 First up is their television program's Christmas special.
 Excitement reigns.
 But into every holiday celebration a little rain must fall.
 Troublemakers Bark (voiced by George Newbern) and Kano (Diedrich Bader) manage to spoil the show while it's on the air.
 And that misdeed doesn't compare to the villains' even bigger plan: The Bark-Kano team are going to the North Pole and will spoil Christmas for everyone!
-They're out for money and don’t care who they hurt to get it.
+They're out for money and they don't care who they hurt to get it.
 Their evil plot almost succeeds.
-It's only because of four accidental "stowaways" on Santa's reindeer-driven sleigh that Christmas, as well as Santa and Mrs. Claus, are saved with no time to spare.
+It's only because of four accidental "stowaways" on Santa's reindeer-driven sleigh that Christmas, as well as Santa and Mrs. Claus, are saved -- with no time to spare.

 Is it any good?

 Young audiences who've warmed to the Pup Star gang with its goofy dogs, even goofier humans, exaggerated performances, and not-so-dazzling musical numbers won't be disappointed by this new entry.
 Robert Vince and company have been making low-budget crowd-pleasers for two decades, beginning with Air Bud in 1997.
 When you're a kid and you're fully engaged, it's not hard to overlook cheesy special effects, some truly awkward editing, and overblown performances.
-Quite the opposite, that's what make movies like Puppy Star Christmas so endearing.
+Quite the opposite: That's what makes movies like Puppy Star Christmas so endearing.
 The dogs are always cute, cuter, cutest.
 Their human buddies are dopey, but always warmhearted.
 There are no surprise endings.
 Messages are earnest and on the nose.
 Kids who can watch Santa Claus and his wife get kidnapped but clearly understand that the old guy will be rescued in time to take his fantastical ride on Christmas Eve will find plenty to enjoy.

 Talk to your kids about ...